amajmundar1/RShell/README.md

 	}
 	```
 3. Command
-   - Will take in a vector of strings and comapre the first string to a list of predefined functions.
-If it exists, then it executes, if not it returns "No Such Command Exisits"
+   - Will take in a vector of strings and compare the first string to a list of predefined functions.
+If it exists, then it executes, if not it returns "No Such Command Exists"
 	``` C++
 	class Commands
 	{